How to Win a Served Bracket Challenge

 “How a player handles their last loss and their confidence level going into a major will factor heavily in my choices.” —Kris from Ruby, New York

-A note on the form tool: Matches are listed from most recent to least recent, so interpret accordingly.
+A note on the form tool: Matches are listed from most to least recent, so interpret accordingly.

 There’s Time to Do Some Homework

 “I try my best to follow results and watch highlights of the matches I don’t get to watch throughout the season so that I have a sense of who is playing well.
-Also, listening to the Served podcast every week definitely helps keep up with everything going on.” —Franco from Queens, New York
+Also, listening to the Served podcast every week definitely helps keep up with everything going on.” —Franco from New York City

 The Redraw Is Just for Fun